Resume¶

 Last-wins entry semantics¶

-The manifest is append-only with fsync after every entry (see
+The manifest is append-only (see

-failed entry.
+original failed entry.
 The on-disk file then carries two lines for that

 run_id — one failed, one ok.